-Top 5 Best El Sobrante Public Elementary Schools (2025)
+Best El Sobrante Public Elementary Schools (2026)

-For the 2025 school year, there are 6 public elementary schools serving 1,681 students in El Sobrante, CA.
+For the 2026 school year, there are 6 public elementary schools serving 1,681 students in El Sobrante, CA.

-The top ranked public elementary schools in El Sobrante, CA are Olinda Elementary School, Harbour Way Elementary Community Day and Valley View Elementary School.
+The top-ranked public elementary schools in El Sobrante, CA are Olinda Elementary School, Harbour Way Elementary Community Day and Valley View Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-El Sobrante, CA public elementary schools have an average math proficiency score of 20% (versus the California public elementary school average of 35%), and reading proficiency score of 32% (versus the 45% statewide average).
+El Sobrante, CA public elementary schools have an average math proficiency score of 21% (versus the California public elementary school average of 36%), and reading proficiency score of 32% (versus the 45% statewide average).
 Elementary schools in El Sobrante have an average ranking of 3/10, which is in the bottom 50% of California public elementary schools.

 Minority enrollment is 90% of the student body (majority Hispanic), which is more than the California public elementary school average of 79% (majority Hispanic).

-Best Public Elementary Schools in El Sobrante, CA (2025)
+Best Public Elementary Schools in El Sobrante, CA (2026)

 School